 Indicated prevention in Ireland tends to take the form of mental health services and brief interventions.
-The Health Diversion Scheme for dealing with people found in possession of drugs for personal use is still under development and will draw on existing services, including these brief interventions (see Section T1.2.1 of this workbook for more detail).
-Indicated prevention interventions below are:
+The Health Diversion Programme for dealing with people found in possession of drugs for personal use is under development and will draw on existing services, including these brief interventions (see Section T1.2.1 of this workbook for more detail).
+Indicated prevention interventions described in Section T1.2.4 of this workbook are: